MEF-GIT/MEF-LSO-Interlude-SDK/documentation/serviceApi/alarm/MEF W146 - LSO Allegro, LSO Interlude and LSO Legato Threshold Crossing Alerts API and Developer Guide - Developer Guide.md

 #### 7.1.1.7. `enum` Error403Code

 **Description:** This code indicates that the server understood the request but refuses to authorize it because of one of the following error codes:

 - accessDenied: Access denied
 - forbiddenRequester: Forbidden requester
 - tooManyUsers: Too many users

 <table id="T_Error403Code">
     <thead style="font-weight:bold;">
         <tr>
             <td>Value</td>
-            <td>MEF 133.1</td>
+            <td>Mplify 133.1</td>
         </tr>
     </thead>
     <tbody>